An Overview of the Divorce Process in Washington

 In Washington State, a divorce takes a minimum of 90 days to complete.
 To actually finish that quickly, you need to have filed and served the initial papers, reached agreement on the terms of the divorce, and completed and signed the final orders.
 Since that is a lot to accomplish in a short period of time, most cases do take longer.

-If you are not able to reach agreement, such as with the help of a Seattle divorce attorney, eventually the case will proceed to trial to let a judge decide the issues you are unable to agree on.
-The length of time it take to get to trial varies from county to county, but in King County is generally around 11 months.
+If you are not able to reach agreement, such as with the help of an attorney, eventually the case will proceed to trial to let a judge decide the issues you are unable to agree on.
+The length of time it takes to get to trial varies from county to county, but in King County is generally around 11 months.
 To be clear, however, very few divorce cases go to trial.
 The vast majority of the time a settlement is reached by agreement after negotiations.

 At Seattle Divorce Services, our Seattle divorce attorneys manage your divorce from start to finish.
 We understand the process is overwhelming, and we strive to help you and your former spouse keep this difficult time as stress-free as possible.